 Jason grew up in the Kansas City area, attended law school at the University of Missouri-Kansas City and lives in the area with his wife and five children.
-He is on the Board of Directors for the Missouri Organization of Defense Lawyers and is a member of the International Association of Defense Counsel.
 Although Jason has a strong presence in the local Kansas City community, he represents his clients nationally in all matters of litigated and pre-litigation disputes and has appeared before state and federal courts in over 30 states.
+He is also a member of the International Association of Defense Counsel.

 While Jason’s main area of practice is litigation work-up and trials, he is also well-versed in pre-suit risk mitigation and analysis, including published articles providing compliance counsel; early dispositive motion practice with a history of favorable published opinions; all aspects of discovery both written and deposition work; and post-trial appellate review and argument.